 - We are aware of the Aflas Prize 2017, what would it mean for the port of La Spezia to get this award?

-- Your application is also supported by the presence among the finalists in the category "Best container terminal in Europe", demonstrating how much the La Spezia system as a whole has acquired a primary importance as a European gateway in the trade between Asia and Europe.
+- Your application is also supported by the presence among the finalists in the category “Best container terminal in Europe”, demonstrating how much the La Spezia system as a whole has acquired primary importance as a European gateway in the trade between Asia and Europe.
 Do you want to tell us something about it?

-The AFLAS award "Best Container Terminal in Europe" was won last year by La Spezia Container Terminal.
-The award is the recognition of La Spezia container port at international level reflecting the role of the port as the southern gateway for cargo from Asia to Europe thanks to weekly maritime services, efficient rail connections and innovative solutions for faster customs procedures.
-Thanks to this award, the port of La Spezia has the opportunity to highlight at international level the key points of its success: the efficiency in port operations, the excellent rail connections to the Italian and European markets, the single governance of the three stations included in the port rail network, the Customs Single Window area in the dry port of Santo Stefano Magra, the pre-clearing and fast corridors procedures that allow to speed up the customs operations and controls on goods, contributing to the reduction of the average container transit time.
+The AFLAS award “Best Container Terminal in Europe” was won last year by La Spezia Container Terminal.
+The award is the recognition of La Spezia container port at an international level reflecting the role of the port as the southern gateway for cargo from Asia to Europe thanks to weekly maritime services, efficient rail connections, and innovative solutions for faster customs procedures.
+Thanks to this award, the port of La Spezia has the opportunity to highlight at the international level the critical points of its success: the efficiency in port operations, the excellent rail connections to the Italian and European markets, the single governance of the three stations included in the port rail network, the Customs Single Window area in the dry port of Santo Stefano Magra, the pre-clearing and fast corridors procedures that allow to speed up the customs operations and controls on goods, contributing to the reduction of the average container transit time.

 - On the other hand, regarding the European railway freight corridors, what do you think about the ScanMed RFC role for the Port of La Spezia?